Missouri American Water MR340

 The Missouri 340 is an endurance race across the state of Missouri.
 Competitors will start in Kansas City and finish, some of them anyway, in St. Charles.
 With numerous towns and hamlets, the course offers plenty of opportunity for resupply while enroute.
 The Missouri River is also incredibly scenic and isolated in some stretches, with wildlife and beautiful vistas to rival any river in North America.
 But if you’re trying to win this race, you won’t have time to enjoy any of it.

-Participants are allowed exactly 88 hours to complete the course.
-There are nine checkpoints along the route where paddlers are required to sign in and sign out.
-Cutoff times will be associated with these checkpoints based on the 88 hour pace.
+Participants are allowed exactly 85 hours to complete the course.
+There are checkpoints along the route where paddlers are required to sign in and sign out.
+Cutoff times will be associated with these checkpoints based on the 85 hour pace.
 Failure to checkpoint deadlines is grounds for disqualification.
-To finish this race in 88 hours is a huge accomplishment.
+To finish this race in 85 hours is a huge accomplishment.
 Only 2/3 of the teams were able to do that last year.

 Thanks to the United States Coast Guard, the river is marked over the entire course with mileage and channel markers.
 It is almost impossible not to know, within a mile or less, your exact location.
 At the pre-race meeting and safety check, racers will be briefed on how to read these markers, how to handle a tow and barge passage and what constitutes public property on the river.
 Paddlers will also be provided with a series of dispatches leading up to the race with details on training, strategy and safety.
 Last year’s dispatches can be found here: https://www.rivermiles.com/forum/YaBB.pl?num=1428852460.